deveshdatwani/trendsonthemap/README.md

 ## Introduction

-Lately, twitter has become the predominant medium to voice opinions, express dissent or share beliefs.
+Twitter has become the predominant medium to voice opinions, express dissent or share beliefs.
+So much so that it has become the go-to place to stay updated about world happenings.

-On Twitter, a word, phrase or a hashtag mentioned by a large number of users in a short period of time is said to be "trending topic" or simply "trending" at that point of time.
-Twitter provides with a funtionality to retrieve the trending topics based on locations through its API.
+On Twitter, a word, phrase or a hashtag mentioned by a large number of users in a short period of time is said to be "trending topic" or simply "trending".
+Twitter provides with an API to retrieve trending topics based on geographic locations.

-Trendsonthemap aims to visualize trends on a map allowing users to catch up with world trends without hastles.
+Trendsonthemap aims to visualize these trends on a map allowing users to catch up with world.

 ![](https://github.com/deveshdatwani/trendsonthemap/blob/master/twitter-trends.PNG)